 The Creation of Leonardo Da Vinci's Horse

 Leonardo da Vinci was a masterful artist.
-Ironically, one of his most famous masterpieces, Leonardo da Vinci's Horse, was not actually constructed by him, rather by a woman several hundred years later.
+Ironically, one of his most famous masterpieces, Leonardo da Vinci's Horse, was not constructed by him, instead by a woman several hundred years later.

-This magnificent statue reaches higher into the sky than a two-story building and is made of pure bronze.
-Although many know it as Leonardo da Vinci's Horse, the actual caste was done by Nina Akamu.
-The reason it is often thought to be his creation is because he was commissioned to make this equestrian statue by Francesco Sforza in 1482.
-His intent was to build this statue with seventy tons of bronze.
-Unfortunately, because of the war, there was a heavy demand for bronze and there ended up being a shortage for such things as art, despite the medal being set aside for his masterpiece.
-Nina was very impressed by his drawings and plans for this masterpiece that she created her vision of this beauty, five hundred years after he was originally commissioned to create it.
-It was finished in 1999.
+This magnificent pure bronze statue reaches higher into the sky than a two-story building.
+Although many know it as Leonardo da Vinci's Horse, Nina Akamu did the actual caste.
+The reason it is often thought to be his creation is that he was commissioned to make this equestrian statue by Francesco Sforza in 1482.
+He intended to build this statue with seventy tons of bronze.
+Unfortunately, because of the war, there was a massive demand for bronze, causing a shortage for such things as art.
+Nina was very impressed by his drawings and plans for this masterpiece that she created her vision of this beauty, five hundred years after he was initially commissioned to create it.
+In 1999, she completed the masterpiece.

 Da Vinci DrawingsClick thumbnail to view full-size

 One of the reasons Nina was so captivated by this project was the intensive research da Vinci did when preparing for this project.
-Leonardo was known for his complete care and time he took crafting each masterpiece, often taking years on each project.
+Leonardo, known for his complete care and time he took crafting each masterpiece, often took years on each project.
 This horse was no exception.
 He spent sixteen years working on it.

-He began his work by studying the horse and drawing extensive, accurate photos of them in order to better understand how to create this masterpiece.
+He began his work by studying the horse and drawing extensive, accurate photos of them to better understand how to create this masterpiece.
 Despite his many drawings, no one knows for sure what the intended position of the horse was going to be when he set out on this adventure.
-Many believe that Nina Akuma's final product, is an exact replica of what he intended to create, although she has stated that she never intended to make a replica of Leonardo da Vinci's horse.
-Her true intent was to build a horse in homage of the great work that Leonardo da Vinci did.
+Many believe that Nina Akuma's final product is a replica of what he intended to create, although she has stated that she never intended to make a replica of Leonardo da Vinci's horse.
+Her real intent was to build a horse in homage to the great work that Leonardo da Vinci did.